C3Mech/C3MechV4.0/SPECIES_DICTIONARY/README.md

 # Species dictionary

-All species in the C3 model are defined in `species_dict.csv`.
-This CSV file has seven columns with the following meaning:
+All species in the C3MechV4.0 are defined in `species_dict.csv`.
+This CSV file has seven columns with the following meanings:
 - `model_name`: name used in the CHEMKIN files (upper case ASCII string)
 - `inchi`:  International Chemical Identifier (ASCII string)
 - `smiles`: a string following the simplified molecular-input line-entry system